 J Taylor Design uses a grid-style graphic system to display recent work.
 When scaled down smaller the page breaks each image into a block segment.
-These are placed one on top of another and stream down the page vertically.
-Content is then arranged accordingly onto each section.
+These are placed one on top of another and streamed down the page vertically.
+Content is then arranged accordingly for each section.

 Another brilliant example can be found on the Websto homepage.
 There are dozens of little icons, graphics, and even background textures that repeat across the page.
 As the site is resized smaller the graphics resize with the page.